mmlobo/fse/README.md

     - Plots proposed in the paper.

 ### Input
-The program will ask following parameters
+The program will ask the following parameters:
 ```console
 Enter Fault dip (0-90):
 Enter Fault dip direction (0-360):